JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/basic-code-completion/index.md

     **How to use:**

-    Basic completion pops up as you start typing code and GoLand recognizes an opportunity to complete something for you, but you can invoke it anytime by pressing _⌃+Space_ on macOS or _Ctrl+Space_ on Windows/Linux.
+    Basic completion pops up as you start typing code and GoLand recognizes an opportunity to complete something for you, but you can invoke it anytime by pressing _Ctrl+Space_ on Windows/Linux or _⌃+Space_ on macOS.

     **Pro tip:**